 The top of Fore Street, below.
 Fore Street is a name in Devon which is synonymous with High Street, meaning the main street.
 The gold lion figure above a shop entrance, centre left, is fairly modern, but denotes it's original use as a pub called The Golden Lion.

-And finally, my favourite pic of the evening...another of the dray just heading off with it's passengers.
+And finally, my favourite photo of the evening...another of the dray just heading off with it's passengers.

-A few more pics can be seen in the Photo Gallery album, along with these.
+A few more photos can be seen in the Photo Gallery album, along with these.
 Happy Christmas everyone. :)